SkyTradeInc/185server/README.md

 - Good communication skills.
 - Knowledge of coding and design.
 - Excellent googling skills.
+- Commit often to github.
+Push a branch, create a pull request, have it approved by another team mate and if merge conflicts occur, mitigate them as a team.

 ## d) Within your own project what knowledge or skills were required to complete your project, and overcome challenges?
 - Knowledge and understanding of the MERN stack.